Deiv101/Linear-Regression-Model/README.md

-# Linear Regression using Sklearn on Boston Hosuing Dataset
+# Linear Regression using Sklearn on Boston Housing Dataset
 Linear Regression with Boston Housing Dataset

 ### Goal